A guide to pricing your products

 There are also downsides to consider.
 As noted above, this model requires extensive research — your prices (and profit margins) will only be as good as your research.
 Consumers may also feel that price fluctuations are unfair, though this concern can be addressed by marketing price decreases as seasonal or promotional sales.

 Dynamic pricing may also necessitate certain policies and precautions; for instance, price fluctuations probably shouldn’t cause goods to increase in price while they are in an online customer’s cart.
-Managing customer expectations and perception is essential to pulling off this pricing model effectively.
+Managing customer expectations and perceptions is essential to pulling off this pricing model effectively.

 Regardless of the pricing model you use to determine your price point, you must use a pricing strategy that appeals to your target customers and differentiate your offerings from competitors.
 There are many factors that can influence your approach to pricing, and weighing each of these is vital to remain competitive and profitable.
 These include: